 - PRP Scheduled Cycle Grants – This is a competitive application process held twice a year (October and March) for clinics/entities that have not yet hired physicians.
 Grant awards provide contingency funding based on the eventual hiring of a PRP qualified physician.
 There is a scheduled date for application submission, with a turnaround time of approximately three months for award announcements.
 To inquire about Scheduled Cycle application dates, please send an email to CommunityBenefits@lacare.org.

 - PRP Rolling Deadline Grants – This is an application process available anytime during the fiscal year intended to expedite grant decisions and deploy funds into clinics sooner.
 This grant opportunity is available to entities that have already hired a PRP eligible provider and that has started employment prior to application submission.
 Turnaround time for decisions is approximately three weeks from application submission, with funds available approximately four weeks after a fully executed grant agreement.

-Before applying, review the PRP Overview and Instructions for Prospective Applicants Document carefully as it provides all pertinent details regarding grant eligibility, requirements, etc. If you would like to apply for the upcoming regular PRP Scheduled Cycle XIV Grant, the application cycle is open from April 11, 2023 through May 9, 2023.
+Before applying, review the PRP Overview and Instructions for Prospective Applicants Document carefully as it provides all pertinent details regarding grant eligibility, requirements, etc. If you would like to apply for the upcoming regular PRP Scheduled Cycle XV Grant, the application cycle is open from October 19, 2023 through November 16, 2023.
 Please check details on how to apply at that time.

-If you would like to request for PRP Scheduled Cycle Grant Application Materials or request for PRP Rolling Deadline Grant Application Materials, please message Community Benefits.
+If you would like to submit a request for PRP Scheduled Cycle Grant Application Materials or for PRP Rolling Deadline Grant Application Materials, please send an email to CommunityBenefits@lacare.org.